cakephp/docs/en/core-libraries/helpers/form.rst

     Template strings containing a percentage sign (``%``) need special attention, you should prefix this character with another percentage so it looks like ``%%``.
-The reson is that internally templates are compiled to be used with ``sprintf()``.
+The reason is that internally templates are compiled to be used with ``sprintf()``.
 Example: '<div style="width:{{size}}%%">{{content}}</div>'

 List of Templates